LaurentEsingle/LaurentEsingle.github.io/about.markdown

 This free version of the application is easy to deploy, on a single machine (i.e Laptop) but wih one application user only.

-The full version is more suited for enterprise/multi-users deployment scenarios as it includes the following additional features:
+The full version - not available yet - is more suited for enterprise/multi-users deployment scenarios as it includes the following additional features:

 - multiple users
 - SSL configuration